Skip to Content

 • Decide which airport you will fly into.
 If you have the option to choose which NYC airport to fly to, we highly recommend Newark International Airport.
 Though it is in New Jersey, it is the quickest one to get to Manhattan, which is where you will want to stay if you only have limited time.

 • Book as much as possible in advance!
 NYC is an extremely popular destination, the prices are high and it’s busy everywhere you go.
-The sooner you book your accommodations, the more availability, the better prices.
+The sooner you book your accommodations, the more availability, and the better prices.
 Also, planning and booking your tours/tickets in advance is the only way to make the most out of your time in this overwhelming city.
 Otherwise, you’ll be wasting half of your time looking for information and queuing.

 • Pack a portable charger for your smartphone.
 You’ll be using your phone all day – to navigate the city, show tickets at the attractions, take pictures, etc.